rithin-jose/Cpp-basics/functions/functions.md

-there is another kind of function called **inline functions** which is really efficient but makes the p[rogram really bulky so it's only suitable for samller programmes.
+there is another kind of function called **inline functions** which is really efficient but makes the program really bulky so it's only suitable for samller programmes.

 ### Parts of a UDF/Function terminology
 There three parts of a function: